-CIS 295 UNIX System Administration (4)
+CIS 295 UNIX System Administration (4) (Next year's course prefix/number CISC 2491)

 Prerequisites: Computer Information Systems 192 or demonstrated competence approved by the instructor.
 This course provides students with an introduction to UNIX systems administration.
 Topics include the administration of data communications, file systems, processes, operations, security and resources.
 In addition, system configuration and generation will be explored.
 Some network considerations will also be addressed.
 Laboratory fee.
 (3 Lec., 4 Lab.)